-Sustainability: Principles and Practices
+Sustainability: Principles and Practices (SUS 20010)

-iii) Social institutions that affect environmental problems and sustainable solutions to those problems, including business and economics, law, politics, sociology, and religion
+- Institutions affect environmental attitudes, students study sustainable solutions through business and economics, law, politics, sociology, and religion.

 The capstone project can include work done during any academic year or during a summer research or study program.
 The following are general guidelines intended to help students in developing a capstone proposal.
 Students with a specific project in mind are encouraged to consult with the director of the minor.

 - The senior capstone is an academically rigorous project represented through the independent work directed by the student.
 It incorporates thorough analysis of the current state of the field in question and creating new knowledge that adds substantively to that field.

 - Interdisciplinary content is encouraged, meaning that the project engages scholarly work outside of the student’s primary discipline.

 - The project must include an impact plan that maximizes the dissemination and/or practical application of the project’s results.
 For example, this could be a publication, a guest lecture, a conference presentation, or a community education program.

 - Students may use research from a course or independent study as a starting point, but must need to develop a project that is generative and conclusive.

 - Students are encouraged to work on the capstone project with peers, but in order to gain approval such a project must have a rationale for requiring two people and be appropriate in scope for a two-person team.
 The two students must also be in different majors.

 - Students must meet with the director of the minor to discuss their capstone project during the spring semester of their junior year (4th year for architects), but are encouraged to set up an initial meeting sooner, especially if they plan to study abroad in the spring.